 Proper nutrition is important to promote wound healing.
 Patients should make a real effort to stay on a high protein diet.
-This means the diet should consist of lots of meat, poultry, fish, eggs, soybeans, nuts, etc. Carbohydrates, such as bread, cookies, pastries, rice, potatoes, etc, are not as important – and a high carbohydrate diet will cause a person to gain weight.
+This means the diet should consist of generous amounts of meat, poultry, fish, eggs, soybeans, nuts, etc. Carbohydrates, such as bread, cookies, pastries, rice, potatoes, etc, are not beneficial – and a high carbohydrate diet will cause a person to gain weight.
 This can be a real problem in patients with open pilonidal wounds who may have their activity restricted because they are not burning off as many calories as they normally would.
 Surprisingly, fats and oils are less of a problem than carbohydrates regarding weight gain – but the goal should be a high protein intake, low carbohydrate diet with lots of healthy fats.

 1/4 lb hamburger 30 gms

 4 oz chicken breast 25 gms

 2 large eggs 12 gms